aellison1558/Capstone_project_proposal/README.md

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
+The DeathSTARter is a web application inspired by Kickstarter for the citizens of the Star Wars universe.
 FresherNote allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 - [ ] Create an account
 - [ ] Log in / Log out
-- [ ] Create, read, edit, and delete notes
+- [ ] Create, read, edit, and delete projects
-- [ ] Organize notes within Notebooks
+- [ ] Place project in category and search projects by category
-- [ ] Tag notes with multiple tags and search notes by tag
+- [ ] View, comment on, and back a project
-- [ ] Search through notes for blocks of text
+- [ ] Add photos and videos to projects
-- [ ] Apply complex styling to notes while editing
+- [ ] Launch Project
-- [ ] Set reminders on notes
+- [ ] Keep track of funding and funders

 ## Design Docs
 * [View Wireframes][view]